 Surrogates

-How Can I Become a Surrogate Mother?
+How Can I Become a Surrogate?

 When you become a surrogate, you are making a life-changing decision — not only for the intended parents you are helping but also for yourself.

 Surrogacy is one of the most amazing gifts you can give to another couple or individual, but it is also a long and sometimes challenging process that requires strength, selflessness and commitment.
 This leads many women to wonder: Is this the right path for me?
 Am I ready to begin the process?
-How do I become a surrogate mother?
+How do I become a surrogate?

 If you are considering surrogacy, this guide will walk you through the screening, medical and legal requirements to help you decide whether you are ready to begin the surrogacy process.